stappersg/vBook/src/tuto/0/antivirus.md

   ],
 }
 ```

-> Since there is no heavy network traffic, John decided to do a "post-queue" filtering.

-Compromised emails are quarantined in the `virus_q` folder.
+<p style="text-align: center;"> <i>/etc/vsmtp/domain-available/doe-family.com/incoming.vsl</i> </p>

-Once the `check email for virus` rule is run, vSMTP will send the email to the `clamsmtpd` service and the rule evaluation is on hold.
+Once the `check email for virus` directive is run, vSMTP will send the email to the `clamsmtpd` service and the rule evaluation is on hold.
 Once all results are received on the delegation port (10025), evaluation resumes, and the body of this rule is evaluated.

+Compromised emails are quarantined in the `virus_queue` folder.